wisupai/CRESP/CONTRIBUTING.md

 1. Sync your fork with the upstream repository:
    ```
    git fetch upstream
-   git checkout main
+   git checkout develop
-   git merge upstream/main
+   git merge upstream/develop
    ```
-2. Create a new branch for your feature or fix (see [Branch Naming Conventions](#branch-naming-conventions))
+2. Create a new branch for your feature or fix from the `develop` branch (see [Branch Naming Conventions](#branch-naming-conventions))
 3. Make your changes
 4. Run tests and ensure your code builds without warnings:
    ```